Jiawen-Zhang/ExtraSecure/README.md

-# Google Authenticator for Android (Open Source Version)
+# ExtraSecure Authenticator for Android

 This project is an open source fork of the Google Authenticator Android app on the [Play Store][playstore].
 While this fork is open source, the [official version][playstore] of the app still remains proprietary.
 There is no guarantee that the [open source repository][Android] will receive any changes made upstream (or vice versa).

+This repo includes a vulnerability-mitigated authenticator based on Google Authenticator, which mitigated some known issues of Google Authenticator.

 > Google Authenticator generates 2-Step Verification codes on your phone.
 >